 You asked, i obliged!

-Hearty and warming, just perfect for a chilly winter day.
+Cozy and warming, just perfect for a chilly autumn or winter day.
 Preferably enjoyed while wrapped up in your favorite cozy sweater sitting by the fireplace with some smooth jazz playing in the background and someone rubbing your feet.
 A girl can dream 😉

-The Best Wild Mushroom Wild Rice Soup Recipe Ever!
+The Best Vegan Wild Rice Mushroom Soup Recipe Ever!

 Depending on the variety of mushrooms you are going to use this soup has the potential to taste a bunch of different ways.